 - Investors’ belief also has the assumption that the PE ratio of all the stocks in the industry should tend to drift towards Industry PE ratio.
 This is called Mean Reversion theory, which indicates that the PE ratio of the stocks with PE ratio lower than Industry, would rise and the PE ratio of stock with PE ratio higher than Industry, would fall to the Industry PE ratio.

-However, I do not believe in using industry PE ratio as a selection criteria for stocks and have been advising readers & investors about the same.
+However, we do not believe in using industry PE ratio as a selection criterion for stocks and have been advising readers & investors about the same.
 There are many reasons for it:

 Reasons for Irrelevance of Industry PE Ratio for Investors

 1) There is always a huge difference among the PE ratios of stocks within any industry:

 Almost always, every industry has stocks spread across a wide range of PE ratios.
 This is true for any industry be it manufacturing or services.